nextgentechmart/strangerhunt-website/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/nextgentechmart/strangerhunt-website/blob/main/LICENSE) file for details
+This project is licensed under the MIT License - see the [MIT](https://choosealicense.com/licenses/mit/)